-Freehold enfranchisement is a right upon qualification to collectively acquire the freehold of the building from existing landlord.
+Collective freehold enfranchisement is a right upon qualification to collectively acquire the freehold of the building from the existing landlord.
 This involves owners of the flats referred as ‘qualifying tenants’ joining together in the legal action which is prescribed in the Leasehold Reform Housing & Urban Development Act 1993 (as amended).

-The right to enfranchise involves paying a reasonable compensation to the landlord for the loss of freehold interest.
-This includes – the loss of ground rents, reversionary flat values, development value commonly referred as hope value and marriage value if applicable.
+The right to enfranchise involves paying reasonable compensation to the landlord for the loss of the freehold interest.
+This includes – the loss of ground rents, reversionary flat values, development value commonly referred to as hope value and marriage value if applicable.

 The basic enfranchisement process as follows:

 There is no right of collective enfranchisement where all four criterions are met below in accordance with section 118 of Commonhold and Leasehold Reform Act 2002:

 Once you determined whether the building qualifies for collective enfranchisement, the hardest part follows and that is – getting a required number of leaseholders to join the action.
 This usually takes a good level of organisation and persuasion and you should be prepared for the scenario where certain leaseholders will drop out in the process.

 Please note, as previously mentioned at least 50% of leaseholders must participate in the claim to qualify for serving the initial notice called section 13.

 It is crucial that you only instruct surveyors and solicitors with sufficient experience to represent you in the freehold enfranchisement claim.

 When choosing a solicitor, research whether they are part of accreditation schemes such as The Law Society or belong to associations such as Association of Leasehold Enfranchisement Practitioners.